 Now because I know not everyone is as fond of salads as I am, I want to answer a few common questions I always get when it comes to making salads.

 This is a very common question I get asked all the time.
 The answer is yes.
 However, I suggest you prep in stages.
 Start by prepping your proteins and vegetables for the week.
 Then, wash, chop and dry all your lettuce and other vegetables and store them in ziplock bags.

 For your proteins (whether it’s chicken, beef, pork…etc), cook them according to your preferences and store them in airtight containers.
 Same with dressings.
 Prepare them according to your preferences, then store them in mason jars (or use store bought dressings).

-Then, you want to put your salads together the night before or the day of when you need it.
 If you are prepping the night before for work or school, I suggest keeping your proteins, vegetables (i.e. lettuce, greens, vegetables, toppings) and dressings in separate containers until you are ready to eat.
 I enjoy heating my proteins before putting them on the salad.
 So, by keeping everything separated, you are keeping all the components of your salad as fresh as possible.

 WHAT “SHOULD” GO INTO A SALAD?

 This is another very common question I get.
 A lot of people tend to wonder what should and shouldn’t go into a salad.
 My answer to this question is this: Girl, EVERYTHING (well, just about everything)!
 A salad is described in the dictionary as a cold dish of various mixtures of raw or cooked vegetables usually served with a dressing of some sort.